simplemice/home_assistant/README.md

 **Second Law: An automation can be triggered by voice command only when Law 1 cannot be achieved**.

 **Third Law: An automation or action can be trigger by a physical switch or as the result of a direct iteraction only when Law 1 and Law 2 cannot be achieved.**

-## GitHub Repository Information

-This repository serves as the **central backup, testing, and release source** for the Casa de Rattón Home Assistant environment.

 ### Repository Purpose
 - Maintain a fully working Home Assistant configuration